If you’re here to find the best mortgage refinance rates Massachusetts has to offer, then you’re in the right place.

 If your home were listed today, do you know how much it would sell for on the market?
 What have comparable homes sold for on your street?
 These questions (and more) are important to answer when thinking about refinancing your mortgage.

 Let’s say your mortgage is “underwater,” which means you owe more than it’s worth.
 In this case, refinancing would not be advisable.
-This is just one reason why you want to speak with a local mortgage broker who can run a report on what your home is worth.
+This is just one reason why you want to speak with us so we can run a report on what your home is worth.

 Before you chase down the best mortgage refinance rates Massachusetts has to offer, ask yourself whether you are: